kotae4/lab-esp-and-aimbot/README.md

 3. Integrate vcpkg with visual studio (`.\vcpkg\vcpkg integrate install` in elevated command prompt)
 4. Install minhook via vcpkg
     * `.\vcpkg\vcpkg install minhook` or just `vcpkg install minhook` if added to PATH
+    * The included project uses the x86-windows-static triplet, so the command would be `vcpkg install minhook:x86-windows-static`.

 If you installed vcpkg to your system drive (eg: `C:\dev`) and integrated with visual studio correctly then you'll be able to simply `#include <MinHook.h>` in all current and future visual studio projects.

 ## Table of Contents ##

-1. Chapter 1 - Defining Our Objectives & Gathering Information
+1. <a href="Chapter 1 - Defining Objectives %26 Gathering Information">Chapter 1 - Defining Our Objectives & Gathering Information</a>
-2. Chapter 2 - Static Analysis - Exploring The Game's Executable File
+2. <a href="Chapter 2 - Static Analysis - Exploring The Game's Executable File">Chapter 2 - Static Analysis - Exploring The Game's Executable File</a>
-3. Chapter 3 - Dynamic Analysis - Confirming Our Findings
+3. <a href="Chapter 3 - Dynamic Analysis - Confirming Our Findings">Chapter 3 - Dynamic Analysis - Confirming Our Findings</a>
-4. Chapter 4 - Writing The Code
+4. <a href="Chapter 4 - Writing The ESP">Chapter 4 - Writing The ESP</a>
-5. Chapter 5 - Conclusion
+5. <a href="Chapter 5 - Writing The Aimbot">Chapter 5 - Writing The Aimbot</a>
+6. <a href="Chapter 6 - Conclusion">Chapter 6 - Conclusion</a>